jueqingsizhe66/zhaoEmacs.d/README.md

 3. [uncle glassman][78]
 4. [How I use Emacs and Org-mode to implement GTD][14]  very important for using org-mode in emacs!
 5. [Norang: org-mode Organize Your life in plain text][82]
+    6. [Remember Mode Tutorial][85] 早先使用remember mode,现在基本上替换为org capture即可
+6. [Your Mind is for having ideas, not holding them---David Allen][83]  Use org-mode to hold it

+   a.
+Capture(collect what has your attention)
+       ```
+       Use an in-tray, notepad, digital list, or voice recorder to capture everything that has your attention.
+       Little, big, personal and professional—all your to-do’s, projects, things to handle or finish.
+       ```
+   b.
+Clarify(Process what it means)
+       ```
+       Take everything that you capture and ask: Is it actionable?
+If no, then trash it, incubate it,
+       or file it as reference.
+If yes, decide the very next action required.
+If it will take less than
+       two minutes, do it now.
+If not, delegate it if you can; or put it on a list to do when you can.
+       ```
+   c.
+Organize(put it where it belongs)
+       ```
+       Put action reminders on the right lists.
+For example, create lists for the appropriate categories
+       —calls to make, errands to run, emails to send, etc.
+       ```
+   d.
+Reflect(review frequently,weekly review, monthly review)
+       ```
+       Look over your lists as often as necessary to trust your choices about what to do next.
+Do a weekly
+       review to get clear, get current, and get creative.
+       ```
+   e.
+Engage(Simply do)
+       ```
+       Use your system to take appropriate actions with confidence.
+       ```